-The single biggest mistake that SMEs make when it comes to search engine optimisation is duplicating the meta descriptions, (which refers to the meta tag that describes the page) on every page of their website, according to Louder Online general manager Aaron Agius.
+The single biggest mistake that SMEs make when it comes to search engine optimization is duplicating the meta descriptions, (which refers to the meta tag that describes the page) on every page of their website, according to Louder Online general manager Aaron Agius.

 “We see it time and time again when businesses come to us.
-Meta data should be unique on every single page so that you’re widening the scope in a search.”
+Metadata should be unique on every single page so that you’re widening the scope in a search.”

-Agius also sees small businesses trying to save a few bucks with SEO by outsourcing this process offshore, which can result in unnatural links being created, which are penalised by Google.
+Agius also sees small businesses trying to save a few bucks with SEO by outsourcing this process offshore, which can result in unnatural links being created, which are penalized by Google.
 Regularly updated, fresh content will also help you in the search stakes.